0ch1r/terraform-provider-auditlogfilters/CICD_SUMMARY.md

 # CI/CD Infrastructure Summary

-This document provides an overview of the comprehensive CI/CD infrastructure added to the terraform-provider-auditlogfilter project.
+This document provides an overview of the comprehensive CI/CD infrastructure added to the terraform-provider-auditlogfilters project.

 ## GitHub Actions Workflows